Seven Laws of Noah: Subdivisions

 Various rabbinic sources have different positions on the way the seven laws are to be subdivided in categories.
 Maimonides, in his Mishneh Torah, included the grafting of trees.
 Like the Talmud, he interpreted the prohibition against homicide as including a prohibition against abortion.
 David ben Solomon ibn Abi Zimra, a commentator on Maimonides, expressed surprise that he left out castration and sorcery which were also listed in the Talmud.

+Maimonides also indicates that the descendants of Ishmael and Keturah are obligated to circumcise themselves on the eighth day, but are not punished for failing to do so.

 The Talmudist Ulla wrote of 30 laws which the sons of Noah took upon themselves.
 He only lists three, namely the three that the gentiles follow: not to create a Ketubah between males, not to sell carrion or human flesh in the market and to respect the Torah.
 The rest of the laws are not listed.
 Though the authorities seem to take it for granted that Ulla's thirty commandments included the original seven, an additional thirty laws are also possible from the reading.

 Two different lists of the 30 laws exist.
 Both lists include an additional twenty-three mitzvot which are subdivisions or extensions of the seven laws.
 One from the 16th-century work Asarah Maamarot by Rabbi Menahem Azariah da Fano and a second from the 10th century Samuel ben Hofni which was recently published from his Judeo-Arabic writings after having been found in the Cairo Geniza.
-Rabbi Zvi Hirsch Chajes suggests Menahem Azariah of Fano enumerated commandments are not related to the first seven, nor based on Scripture, but instead were passed down by oral tradition.
+Rabbi Zvi Hirsch Chajes suggests Menahem Azariah of Fano enumerated commandments are not related to the first seven, nor based on the written Torah, but instead were passed down by oral tradition.